CyonixC/DSC-Zookeeper/internal/znode/README.md

 Use `Init_znode_cache()` to initialise the in-memory cache of znode.
 This cache is used for checking validity of requests by the leader Will automatically populate the cache with znodes from local storage, otherwise init directory struct for fresh system.
-`Print_znode_cache()` is also available for debugging purposes
+Technically can be used to sync in-memory cache to local storage (re-init) `Print_znode_cache()` is also available for debugging purposes

 ```go